Kong/docs.konghq.com/app/2.0.x/hybrid-mode.md

 ## Checking the status of the cluster

-We may want to check the status of the Kong cluster from time to time, such as checking to see the which nodes are actively receiving config updates from Control Plane, or when was it last updated.
+You may want to check the status of the Kong cluster from time to time, such as checking to see the which nodes are actively receiving config updates from Control Plane, or when was it last updated.
 This can be achieved by using the Control Plane's new Cluster Status API: